elastic/stream2es/README.md

 %
 ```

-Fortunately, most *nix systems come with `/usr/share/dict/words`, which is a great choice if you just need some English text.
-Most OSes have other languages you can install.
+Fortunately, most *nix systems come with `/usr/share/dict/words` (Ubuntu package `wamerican-small`, for example), which is a great choice if you just need some (English) text.
+Install other langs if you prefer.

 ## Wikipedia